-While OSL oversees the operational management of Paresky, Goodrich, Greylock, the Log, and Dodd Commons, there are other venues across campus that are available for reservation requests through the online Room Scheduler (EMS).
+While OSL oversees the operational management of Paresky, Goodrich, Greylock, and Dodd Commons, there are other venues across campus that are available for reservation requests through the online Room Scheduler (EMS).

 The following policies and procedures apply to the venues managed by OSL (Paresky, Goodrich, Greylock, Dodd Commons).
-Additional policies and procedures may also apply, from Dining Services and from the Dance Department (Goodrich).
+Additional policies and procedures may also apply, from Dining Services and from the Dance Department (Greylock Hall).
 Contact those offices for more details on their policies and procedures.

 It is not appropriate for patrons to leave messes in the buildings.
 All patrons are expected to clean up after themselves and to leave the space they occupied in good condition.